15 Ways to Improve Brain Health & Reduce Risk for Dementia

 What is a Therapist?

 Therapist is a broad term to identify licensed professionals trained to provide talk-therapy to treat or manage mental health conditions.
 Professions such as psychology, social work, licensed professional counselors, and licensed marriage and family therapists commonly provide talk-therapy.
 These professionals may even have specialty in older adults.
 For example: Geriatric Social Worker or Gero-Psychologist who specialize in the diagnosis and treatment of mental health issues that occur more commonly in older adults, such as dementia, depression, insomnia, caregiving, older family needs, etc. in concert with medical problems.
+Find a therapist who specializes with older adults here.

 What is a Psychiatrist/Gero-Psychiatrist?

 Geriatric psychiatrists are medical doctors who specialize in the diagnosis and treatment of mental health issues that occur more commonly in older adults, such as dementia, depression, insomnia, etc. in concert with medical problems and multiple medications.
+Find a psychiatrist who specializes with older adults here.

 What is a Neuropsychologist?

 A neuropsychologist is a psychologist with advanced specialty in understanding the relationship between the brain and behavior.
 They help to diagnose brain disorders, like dementia (specifically what type of dementia a person has) and help to determine a person’s ability to learn, accomplish tasks.
 Neuropsychologists and neurologists (a physician who specializes in the brain) often consult with one another for diagnosing dementia or other brain disorders.
+Find a Neuropsychologist who specializes with older adults here.

 Resources & References